hannahakhtar/project-1/README.md

 ## Victories

-- This was my first project and I am extremely proud to have a working game and more confidence in my coding abiltiies.
+- As this was my first project, I am extremely proud to have a working game and more confidence in my coding abiltiies.
-- Whilst the initial stages of the project were tough, I was able to debug a number of bugs on my own, which is a new skill for me.
+- Whilst the initial stages of the project were tough, I was able to debug on my own, which is a new skill for me.

 ## Challenges and lessons learned

-- I spent the first day planning and writing my pseudocode but I found that during the project, I had to add additional functions that I did not plan for, which added to the complexity and repetition of code.
+- I spent the first day planning and writing pseudocode but I found that during the project, I had to add additional functions that I did not plan for, which added to the complexity and repetition of code.
 This has highlighted the importance of planning and reviewing edge cases before starting coding.
 - As this was my first project, I have gained knowledge in using multiple setIntervals.
-It was a challenge to ensure that all intervals were 'caught', which is why the collision check was set to 1ms, ensuring ensure that I would be able to check for collisions constantly.
+It was a challenge to ensure that all intervals were 'caught', which is why the collision check was set to 1ms, ensuring that I would be able to check for collisions regularly.
 - The value in using console.log; using this was extremely useful to understand what was being called at certain points with the code, which helped with debugging.

 ## Future feature ideas

-- Mobile responsive
+- Mobile responsive.
-- Utilise local storage for persistent high scores
+- Utilise local storage for persistent high scores.
-- Allow players to shoot the rocket more often
+- Improve functionality to allow player to shoot the rocket more often.
 - Levels to make the game harder each time the player clears a wave; aliens move faster etc.
+- Toggle to choose whether to have sound on or off.
 - Refactor code - having only just finished the game, I am already aware of the benefits of refactoring my code to make it DRY.
-Having run into bugs due to how my code was written and the use of my event listeners, I plan to redo this game at the end of the course to see the progression I have made.
+Having run into bugs due to how my code was written and the use of my event listeners, I plan to redo the game at the end of the course to see the progression I have made.

 ## Image and sound credit